 The first thing you should do when planning to shoot outdoor family portraits is to find out who is going to be included in the photography.
 How you're going to construct family portrait poses is determined by the number of people, the relative sizes of everyone and their relationships to each other.

 Outdoor family photography has been my favorite kind of portrait photography for many years.
-The photo above is a group of 9 cousins, ranging in ages from infant to toddler to pre-school and young adult.
+This photo is of a group of 9 cousins, ranging in ages from infant to toddler to preschool and young adult.

 Posing your subjects at different heights within your composition is sometimes easier when you have several different ages represented in your photograph.
 You can also use support objects like the assortment of posing barrels in the photo above to help you adjust subjects to varying heights.